cerebrate/wsl-translinux/README.md

 # wsl-translinux

 This is an apt repository for packages specific to the Windows Subsystem for Linux.
+(I.e., specifically those packages which depend on WSL- or Windows-specific functionality and as such do not run when installed over a genuine Linux kernel.)

 ## Usage